 This is the same process we use to review most of our beauty related products, like this one on red hair dyes.
 Our beauty specialist accompanied with hair stylists tested and reviewed various hair blowers and have shortlisted the top best hair dryers for beautiful fine thin hair in 2021.

-How We Chose the Best Hair Dryers
+Methodology: How We Reviewed and Compared the Best Hair Blowers

 To find out which dryers’ temperature ranges would work for all hair types, we measured each on its lowest and highest settings by holding a giant kitchen thermometer in the direct flow of the dryer’s air for thirty seconds.
 Most of our hair dryers’ lowest settings reached temperatures that were downright refreshing in the summer heat — 70 degrees in most cases.
 We don’t recommend using your hair dryer as an air conditioning unit, but if you hair is more than one of these things — fine, thin, dyed, or damaged — you’ll want those cooler temps.